unimarkup/specification/Frontend_Reference.md

 ## Unimarkup definition elements

 Unimarkup definition elements are used to define additional content or behavior for a Unimarkup document.
+Their form is either an atomic or enclosed block, but their content is not rendered at the position where they are defined.
 They must be surrounded by blank lines or other `um-definition` elements.
 An optional attribute block may be given at the end of an `um-definition` and may span multiple lines.
+Given attributes affect every usage of the definition.

 **Example:**